 This Gitenga mask caused great excitement when it came to the BMA’s conservation lab for treatment, as the object is impressive both in size (33 ½ x 35 ½ x 19 inches) and in presence.

 But upon taking a closer look, conservators could see that the majority of the feathers, especially in the back, were deformed and covered in layers of dust and insect remains.
 Some feathers were bent and broken; in many cases, the “tip” (rachis and barbs) was missing, especially around the mask’s base on the back and left-hand side.
-It was a very intimidating treatment prospect—and one that would take hundreds of hours to complete before the mask could go on view in the exhibition Beyond Flight: Birds in African Art.
+It was a very intimidating treatment prospect—and one that would take hundreds of hours to complete before the mask could go on view.

 Some interesting discoveries emerged before and during the treatment of this remarkable mask.

 The slow removal of the dust on the back of the mask revealed layers of striking blue feathers.
-Kevin Tervala, Interim Chief Curator at the time, researched the various birds native to the Pende region of the Democratic Republic of the Congo, where the mask originates, and discovered that the feathers are from a bird called the Great Blue Turaco.
+Kevin Tervala, the Eddie C. and C. Sylvia Brown Chief Curator, researched the various birds native to the Pende region of the Democratic Republic of the Congo, where the mask originates, and discovered that the feathers are from a bird called the Great Blue Turaco.

 A Great Blue Turaco.